samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Strength or Dexterity by 1, to a maximum of 20.

-***Puncture.*** Once per turn, when you hit a creature with an attack that deals Piercing damage, you can reroll one of the attack’s damage dice, and you must use the new roll.
+***Puncture.*** Once per turn, when you hit a creature with an attack that deals Piercing damage, you can reroll one of the attack's damage dice, and you must use the new roll.

 ***Enhanced Critical.*** When you score a [Critical Hit](/sources/dnd/free-rules/rules-glossary#CriticalHit) that deals Piercing damage to a creature, you can roll one additional damage die when determining the extra Piercing damage the target takes.